अनुवाद Übersetzen sie

 Cape Town cancels courtesy of Les Bottomley Courtesy of Bram Leeflang

-Bram Leeflang says of the East London item that only a few are recorded between 24 March 1900 and 19 March 1901.
+Bram Leeflang says of the East London item that only a few are recorded between 24 May 1900 and 19 March 1901, plus a single outlier of Queenstown 4 October 1902.

 Rondebosch Tel.Exchange Rondebosch Tel.Exchange